alexhallam/tv/README.md

 FLAGS:
     -d, --debug-mode                 Print object details to make it easier for the maintainer to find and resolve bugs.
     -e, --extend-width-and-length    Extended width beyond term width (do not truncate).
 Useful with `less -S`.
+    -f, --force-all-rows             Print all rows in file.
+May be piped to 'less -S'.
+Example `tidy-viewer data/diamonds.csv -f -a | less -R`
     -a, --color-always               Always force color output.
 Example `tv -a starwars.csv | less -R` or `tv -a starwars.csv | bat -p`.
 The `less` cli has the `-R` flag to parse colored output.
     -h, --help                       Prints help information